 Last Updated on

 If you are a web designer, developer, or an agency, one of the parameters that defines the efficiency of your services is your web hosting provider.
 However, picking a reliable hosting service in the crowded marketplace is never easy.
-Two of the top hosting providers in the market today are Flywheel and WP Engine.
+Today we are digging into the WPEngine vs Flywheel quandary to find out which of these two is best.

 Instead of using the typical dedicated, virtual, and shared server configurations, Flywheel and WP Engine structure their services based on user needs.
 Though the ranking of their services is really close, picking the ideal option is still an uphill task.
 But you need not worry about that anymore, because I’ve done the legwork for you!

-In this WP Engine vs Flywheel review, I dive deep into the nitty-gritty details of the two hosting providers to help you answer the main question: “Which is the better web hosting option?”
+In this Flywheel vs WPEngine comparison, I dive deep into the nitty-gritty details of the two hosting providers to help you answer the main question: “Which is the better web hosting option?”

 Flywheel is a web hosting service based in Omaha, Nebraska.
 It was founded in 2012 by Tony Noecker, Dusty Davidson, and Rick Knudtson who wanted to improve the work life of web designers and developers across the globe by offering premium hosting services.